Trading Partner Portal: China

-In 2020 in California, the eighth largest source of FDI through foreign-owned enterprises (FOEs) is China.
-Chinese FOEs in California provided 22,552 jobs through 807 firms amounting to $2.12 billion in wages.
-The top jobs by sector are: manufacturing, wholesale trade, transport/warehousing/utilities, professional and business services, and information (World Trade Center Los Angeles FDI Report, June 2021).
+In 2021 in California, the eighth largest source of FDI through foreign-owned enterprises (FOEs) is China.
+Chinese FOEs in California provided 18,324 jobs through 694 firms amounting to $1.809 billion in wages.
+The top jobs by sector are: transport/warehousing/utilities, wholesale trade, education/health, professional and business services and manufacturing (World Trade Center Los Angeles FDI Report).